“Your mission, should you choose to accept it – but actually you don’t have any choice – is to go to 2034 to take out a gentleman named Eldred Banks.”

 The airport didn’t seem all that different though most of the staff were evidently android.
-I approached an attractive oriental lady behind the counter who scanned my pass-card.
+I approached an attractive oriental lady behind the counter who scanned my pass card.
 All was in order it seemed as she gave me a bright smile – the same robotic smile all the other assistants were giving – and waved me in the direction of boarding.
 In fact, planes hadn’t advanced as much as I’d expected.
-The engines were a bit quieter but the aisles were still cramped and the other passengers just as irritating, in fact more so as most of them were plugged into face visors and rocking around in their seats to whatever adventure they were on in the virtual world.
+The engines were a bit quieter but the aisles were still cramped and the other passengers were just as irritating, in fact, more so as most of them were plugged into face visors and rocking around in their seats to whatever adventure they were on in the virtual world.

 Then I was speeding along a desert road, driven by an actual human, a Tunisian named Karim, “Call me Rocky.”
 In the far distance loomed a huge concrete dome, with the equally huge initials BAWR, Banks Advanced Weapons Research.
-“Mr Banks is a busy man,” said ‘Rocky.’ “but we’ve arranged for you to spend a little time with him, under cover of a reporter writing about real lives of top weapons scientists.
+“Mr Banks is a busy man,” said ‘Rocky’ “but we’ve arranged for you to spend a little time with him, under cover of a reporter writing about the real lives of top weapons scientists.
 You’ll have to do what you need to do, then get out fast.
 You’ll have help inside.
 I’ll fill you in on what you need to know as we drive.”

 Arriving in the cavernous reception area, I felt like an ant going into an anthill.
 Above, the ceiling looked a very long way off.
 I was shown to a lift that took me up dozens of floors, then I clambered into a remote-controlled car which careered along corridor after corridor of labs with signs such as Gluon Accelerator Room and Demoleculariztion Suite.
 I’d have quite enjoyed a proper tour there.

 A gorgeous black-skinned secretary showed me into Eldred Banks’s gigantic office, whose enormous windows gazed upon mile after mile of empty desert.
-The sun blazed down but fortunately the windows were made of a material that neutralized its light and heat.
+The sun blazed down but fortunately, the windows were made of a material that neutralized its light and heat.
 The man himself was slim, handsome, athletic-looking and olive-skinned.
 He shook my hand warmly and waved me to a sofa, taking a seat opposite.
-“Mr. Ledbetter, it’s good to meet you.
+“Mr Ledbetter, it’s good to meet you.
 I won’t offer you a drink.
 I can only give you fifteen minutes I’m afraid.
 We’re working on something important and, er, revolutionary, I think it’s fair to say.
-A bit of a gamechanger in fact.
+A bit of a game-changer in fact.
 But I understand The Review want an article and I’m pleased to help.
 Fire away.”

 I opened my briefcase, took out a pulse gun, stood up and pointed it at his head.
 “I’m sorry, Mr. Banks, I have to do this, to save the future of the world.”